gramener/builderrors/README.md

 Common errors:

 - **B001**: Do not use bare `except:`, it also catches unexpected events like memory errors, interrupts, system exit, and so on.
 Prefer `except Exception:`.
-If you're sure what you're doing, be explicit and write `except BaseException:`.
+If you're sure what you're doing, be explicit and write `except BaseException:`
 - **B006**: Do not use mutable data structures for argument defaults.
 They are created during function definition time.
-All calls to the function reuse this one instance of that data structure, persisting changes between them.
+All calls to the function reuse this one instance of that data structure, persisting changes between them
 - **B007**: Loop control variable 'index' not used within the loop body.
-If this is intended, start the name with an underscore.
+If this is intended, start the name with an underscore
-- **C401**: Unnecessary generator - rewrite as a set comprehension.
+- **C401**: Unnecessary generator - rewrite as a set comprehension
-- **C402**: Unnecessary generator - rewrite as a dict comprehension.
+- **C402**: Unnecessary generator - rewrite as a dict comprehension
-- **C403**: Unnecessary list comprehension - rewrite as a set comprehension.
+- **C403**: Unnecessary list comprehension - rewrite as a set comprehension
-- **C408**: Unnecessary dict call - rewrite as a literal.
+- **C408**: Unnecessary dict call - rewrite as a literal
-- **C414**: Unnecessary list call within sorted().
+- **C414**: Unnecessary list call within sorted()
-- **C416**: Unnecessary list comprehension - rewrite using list().
+- **C416**: Unnecessary list comprehension - rewrite using list()
-- **C417**: Unnecessary use of map - use a list comprehension instead.
+- **C417**: Unnecessary use of map - use a list comprehension instead
 - **E800**: Found commented out code
 - **SIM102**: Use a single if-statement instead of nested if-statements
 - **SIM105**: Use 'contextlib.suppress(...)'